jjBaltz/INDIVIDUAL-ASSESSMENT-vocab-YOU-lary/README.md

 1. Clone your new repo to your local machine

 ## Starting the Project
-1. Open the `package.json` file and change the `name` property to the name of your application, and `author` to  your name.
+1. Open the `package.json` file and change the `name` property to the name of your application, and `Language` to  your name.
 1. Rename the `.sample.env` file to `.env` file.
 The final file name should be `.env`
 1. From your command line, be in the root directory and run `npm install` OR `npm i` for short.
 1. To start your application, run `npm start`